-- ▶ Pressure specifications, 📵 Technical Information, "Mechanical construction" section. - ▶ Only operate the device within the specified limits! - ► The Pressure Equipment Directive (2014/68/EU) uses the abbreviation "PS".
+- ► For pressure specifications, see the "Mechanical construction" section. - ► Only operate the device within the specified limits! - ► The Pressure Equipment Directive (2014/68/EU) uses the abbreviation "PS".
 The abbreviation "PS" corresponds to the MWP (maximum working pressure) of the device.